More education should be. Here are the alternatives.

 But tackling four years of college isn’t the answer for everyone.
 As parents, we know what our children are capable of, and where their real interests lie.
 An occupational or technical degree may be the better option.
 This Huff Post College article highlights the earning potential for associate’s degree recipients.

 Reasons to consider a one- or two-year program

 *Money College is expensive, there’s no way around that fact.
 And full rides are hard to come by, even for the smartest kids with the lowest family incomes.
 Going the community college or trade school route prevents graduating with a load of debt.
-Plus it helps a young adult to begin her career and start earning a living wage in a shorter period of time.
+Plus it helps a young adult to begin their career and start earning a living wage in a shorter period of time.

 *Focused on a career path I knew a young woman who figured out in high school that she wanted to be a makeup artist.
 She told her parents not to waste their money on paying for a bachelor’s degree when she could be learning and training in a one-year program at an accredited professional school that would directly lead her to the job and career path she wanted.
 They listened and she worked steadily for others until she bought her boss’s business, which she’s grown and expanded.

 Chefs, air traffic controllers, respiratory therapists, veterinary technicians, nurses, are all occupations that only require a two-year associate’s degree but offer solid earnings potential.
 Programs at community colleges, professional colleges and trade schools offer hands-on learning, training their students to use the latest techniques and technology, preparing them for the workplace now and in the future.

 *Looking for more than the liberal arts Some kids don’t do well academically if they’re not interested in the subject.
 To succeed in most trades today, workers need math, reading and computer skills.
 By combining courses in those areas with others directly related to a specific career or trade, a student has a better chance of success.
-A kid who barely passed history may ace his courses in mechanical function, food science or digital design because it will hold his interest.
+A kid who barely passed history may ace their courses in mechanical function, food science or digital design because it will hold their interest.